miladezzat/find_el_in_array/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/miladezzat/find_el_in_array/blob/development/LICENCE) file for details

-## Acknowledgments